digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/kozlowski_gregor/_index.md

 ---
 # Display name
-title: "Maëlle Wannier"
+title: "Gregor Kozlowski"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "maelle-wannier"
+- "gregor-kozlowski"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:
+role: DBGI Contributor

 # Organizations/Affiliations
 organizations:
-- name: University of Fribourg
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)